fairdataihub/license-check/README.md

-# license-check-app
+# License Check Github App

-> A GitHub App built with [Probot](https://github.com/probot/probot) that GitHub App that opens an issue on repositories that do not have a License
+> A GitHub App built with [Probot](https://github.com/probot/probot).
+This app checks for a License in the installed repository and warns the user if no license if found.

 ## Setup